geoux/InstanceGeneratorVSCBPP/out/artifacts/InstanceGenerator_VCSBPP_jar/Readme.md

 The generator works as we describe:

-Finally, this generator gives the instances in xls format, in order to be loaded with any high level programming language with and with a higher level of understanding the data.
+Finally, this generator gives the instances in XLS, AMPL and ZIMPL formats.

-Also, and as a plus, we would liked to add the same instances in MathProg format, ready to be loaded in any solver.
-We prefer GKPL, as it could be used in any OS, but there are many others more powerful but with commercial licence as CPLEX, XPRESS and Gurobi.